 Populism found an official name with the Populist Party, or People’s Party, in 1892, adopting much of the Greenback Party’s platform, supporting a ban on foreign land ownership, state control of the railroads and shortened work days.

 Women played a large role in the Populist Party, doing everything from organizing meetings to speaking at rallies and writing articles about the party platform in newspapers.

 The Populists were supporters of Temperance and focused on anti-corruption efforts.
 But as Populist leaders were wary of courting the black vote for fear of appearing anti-white, the party focused on economic issues shared by the races, assuring white supporters that they were not implying equality.
-Some in the party were known to support Jim Crow laws.
+Some in the party were known to support Jim Crow laws and white supremacy.

 In 1892, Populist candidate for president James B. Weaver won 22 electoral votes, but victories for the party were isolated to the deep South.
 By 1894 the Populists had not gained urban worker support.
 The party began a rapid decline and was finished by 1908.

 William Jennings Bryan